babelouest/glewlwyd/docs/GETTING_STARTED.md

 }
 ```

-Then, in the login page for a new user, the drop-down `Scheme` will be available, allowing to authentify with the schemes specified.
+Then, in the login page for a new user, the drop-down `Scheme` will be available, allowing to authenticate with the schemes specified.

 The option `defaultScheme` in the `config.json` file can be used to overwrite password as default scheme to authenticate users.
 Fill this option with a scheme name present in the `sessionSchemes` array.
 Example: